apache/jackrabbit-oak/oak-doc/src/site/markdown/differences.md

   recommendations on alternative solutions where applicable.

-* Touched properties: Jackrabbit 2 used to generate a `PROPERTY_CHANGED` event when touching a property (i.e setting a property to its current value).
+* Touched properties: Jackrabbit 2 used to generate a `PROPERTY_CHANGED` event when touching a property (i.e. setting a property to its current value).
 Oak keeps closer to the specification and [omits such events](https://issues.apache.org/jira/browse/OAK-948).

 Same name siblings